clojuredocs/guides/articles/ecosystem/maven.md

 layout: article
 ---

+## About this guide

-This article describes how to use Maven to build projects written in Clojure (or in Clojure, and other languages, such as Java).
+This guide describes how to use Maven to build projects written in Clojure (or in Clojure, and other languages, such as Java).

 ## What is Maven?